brajeshwar/brajeshwar.github.io/about.md

 ## Startup

 In early 2003, I resigned from a very lucrative job and started freelancing full-time.
-During those freelance days, I did much exciting work and enjoyed every moment of it.
+During those freelance days, I did many exciting work and enjoyed every moment of it.
 I learned a lot from those experiences, made many friends, and hitch some of the most rewarding relationships.

 By 2005, I decided to take the plunge and started our first company - Oinam Software.
 We undertook some of the most innovative, sometimes very experimental work for clients, such as
 [Adobe](https://www.adobe.com),